briandrum/codes.forchagrin.com/_chapters/chapter-537-offenses-against-persons.md

-association, news agency, news wire service, cable channel or cable operator, or radio or television station, is gathering, processing, transmitting, compiling, editing or disseminating information for the general public, within the scope of the person’s employment in that capacity or the person’s contractual authority in that capacity.
+association, news agency, news wire service, cable channel or cable operator, or radio or television station, is gathering, processing, transmitting, compiling, editing or disseminating information for the general public, within the scope of the person's employment in that capacity or the person's contractual authority in that capacity.

 7. _(g)_ As used in this section:

-    1. _(1)_ “Economic harm” means all direct, incidental, and consequential pecuniary harm suffered by a victim as a result of criminal conduct.
+    1. _(1)_ "Economic harm" means all direct, incidental, and consequential pecuniary harm suffered by a victim as a result of criminal conduct.
-    “Economic harm” includes, but is not limited to, all of the following:
+    "Economic harm" includes, but is not limited to, all of the following:

         1. _(A)_ All wages, salaries, or other compensation lost as a result of the criminal conduct;